 In today's fast-paced world organisations are constantly looking for innovative ways to optimise their processes and stay ahead of the competition.
-This military is no exception, and with the rise of digital technology, the use of digital twins has become a promising tool for understanding and managing change.
+This military organisation is no exception, and with the rise of digital technology, the use of digital twins has become a promising tool for understanding and managing change.

-This case study explores how NZDF used a digital twin to gain valuable insights into the Civilian recruitment process to enable the team to optimise the process, reducing low value transactional work enabling increasing effort to be focussed on attracting and supporting the best talent.
+This case study explores how the New Zealand Defence Force (NZDF) used a digital twin to gain valuable insights into the civilian recruitment process to enable the team to optimise the process, reducing low value transactional work and enabling increased effort to be focussed on attracting and supporting the best talent.